prana-lee/cygraph/README.md

 Cyest Graph
 --------------------------------------------------------------------------------
 Uploaded to Github on Aug 19, 2016.
 This is an old Turbo Pascal 7.0 graphics library Faster than Borland BGI.
 No longer updated, it belongs to a museum.
+Initially uploaded to Garbo Uwasa Freeware & Shareware Archives in 1997.

 Last Update: December 22, 1999